FLAME: Taming Backdoors in Federated Learning (Extended Version 1): Background and Problem Setting

-When performing poisoning attacks, the adversary~$\adversaryClient$ manipulates the local models $W_i$ of $K' < \frac{K}{2}$ compromised clients to obtain poisoned models $W'_i$ which are then aggregated into the global model $ G_t $ and affect its behavior.
-Poisoning attacks can be divided into \emph{untargeted} and \emph{targeted} attacks.
-In untargeted attacks, the adversary's goal is merely to impact (deteriorate) the benign performance of the aggregated model, while in targeted attacks (also called backdoor attacks), the adversary wants the poisoned model $ G_t' $ to behave normally on all inputs except for specific attacker-chosen inputs $x \in I_\adversaryClient$ (the so-called \emph{trigger set}) for which attacker-chosen (incorrect) predictions should be output.
-Otherwise, the aggregator could merely reject such poisoned model updates that lead to a deterioration of the aggregated model's performance on benign data.
-In this paper, we therefore focus on targeted, i.e., backdoor attacks.
-To backdoor FL, the adversary can use data poisoning, e.g.,~\cite{shen, nguyen2020diss, xie2020dba} and/or model manipulation, e.g.,~\cite{bagdasaryan, Wang}: \begin{mydescription} \item[--] Data poisoning: $\adversaryClient$ adds manipulated "poisoned" data to the training data used to train model $W_i'$. \item[--] Model manipulation: $\adversaryClient$ manipulates the training algorithms, its parameters, or directly manipulates (e.g., by scaling) the model $W'_i$. \end{mydescription} When performing the attack, the adversary seeks to maximize attack impact while ensuring the distance (e.g., Euclidean distance) between poisoned models $ W'$ and benign models $ W $ remains below the detection threshold $\varepsilon $ of the aggregator: $\left \| W'- W \right \| < \varepsilon$.
-This is necessary to evade possible anomaly detection performed by the aggregator on individual clients' model updates.
+In backdoor attacks, the adversary \adversaryClient\xspace manipulates the local models $W_i$ of $k$ compromised clients to obtain poisoned models $W'_i$ that are then aggregated into the global model $ G_t $ and thus affect its properties.
+In particular, ~$\adversaryClient$ wants the poisoned model $ G_t' $ to behave normally on all inputs except for specific attacker-chosen inputs $x \in I_\adversaryClient$ (where $I_\adversaryClient$ denotes the so-called \emph{trigger set}) for which attacker-chosen (incorrect) predictions should be output.
+Figure \ref{fig:backdoor-attack} shows common techniques used in FL backdoor attacks, including 1) data poisoning, e.g.,~\cite{shen, nguyen2020diss, xie2020dba}, where $\adversaryClient$ manipulates training datasets of models, and 2) model poisoning, e.g.,~\cite{bagdasaryan, wang2020attack} where $\adversaryClient$ manipulates the training process or the trained models themselves.
+Next, we will briefly discuss these attack techniques.

+\textbf{Data Poisoning.} \revisionChanged{In this attack, $\adversaryClient$ adds manipulated data $D^\adversaryClient$ to the training datasets of compromised clients $i$ by flipping data labels, e.g., by changing the labels of a street sign database so that pictures showing a 30~km/h speed limit are labeled as 80~km/h \cite{shen}, or, by adding triggers into data samples (e.g., a specific pixel pattern added to images~\cite{xie2020dba}) in combination with label flipping.}{} We denote the fraction of injected poisoned data $ D^\adversaryClient_i$ in the overall poisoned training \mbox{dataset $ D'_i $ of client $i$ as \emph{Poisoned Data Rate (PDR)}, i.e.,} $PDR_i = \frac{\vert D^\adversaryClient_i \vert}{\vert D'_i \vert}$.